MNL-Bandit with Knapsacks: a near-optimal algorithm: Dynamic assortment policy

+Following the discussion in the previous paragraph on the feasible assortments $\mathcal{S}$, we formally make the following assumption on $\mathcal{S}$: \begin{assumption} For any given $\tilde{\pi}$, the program \text{LP$(\tilde{\pi})$} can be solved in polynomial time in $N$. \end{assumption} LP$(\pi)$ is a linear program with exponentially many variables, and a linear number (in $N$) of constraints.
+Consequently, whether Assumption \ref{assumption:constraints} holds depends on $\mathcal{S}$ only. $\text{LP$(\pi)$}$ is also time-independent.
+Lemma \ref{lem:OPT-LP} provides an upper bound on the expected revenue of any feasible dynamic assortment policy, formalized below. \begin{lemma} For any non-anticipative policy $\mathcal{P}$, $\mathbb{E}_{\mathcal{P}}\sum_{t = 1}^T r_{c_t} \leq T r_{\sf opt}$. \end{lemma}

-We give the proof of Lemma \ref{lem:OPT-LP} in Appendix \ref{app:proof_lpbound}.
-Let $y^{\sf OPT}$ be an optimal solution of $\LP$.
-Motivated by Lemma \ref{lem:OPT-LP}, we consider as benchmark the algorithm which plays in each period $t$ a set $S_t$ drawn according to $y^{\sf OPT}$.
+We give the proof of Lemma \ref{lem:OPT-LP} in Appendix \ref{app:lemmas}.
+Let $y^{\sf OPT}$ be an optimal solution of $\text{LP$(\boldsymbol{v})$}$.
+Motivated by Lemma \ref{lem:OPT-LP}, we consider as a benchmark the algorithm which plays in each period $t$ a set $S_t$ drawn according to $y^{\sf OPT}$.
+For such an algorithm, $q^{\sf OPT}_i = \sum_{S \in \mathcal{S}} y^{\sf OPT}(S) \pi(i, S) \leq q_i$ represents the \textit{optimal consumption rate} of product $i$, and the corresponding unitary revenue is $r_{\sf opt}$, satisfying $r_{\sf opt} = \sum_{i \in [N]}r_i q_i^{\sf OPT}$.
 Note that the solution returned by this algorithm is feasible only in expectation, whereas the feasible policies in our setting are subject to hard inventory constraints.
-However, this advantage given to the benchmark algorithm is minimal in the large-inventory regime we are interested in (where $\qmin\geq \frac{OPT}{P(\log(T))}$ for some polynomial $P$).
-We would like to point out that this type of linear program has been often considered in the revenue management literature and is commonly referred to as the (choice-based) deterministic linear program (see for instance \cite{Gallego04managingflexible}).
-This strong benchmark was for instance used by \cite{Golrezaei} in the setting of dynamic assortment optimization, and by \citep{Agrawal_global_bandits, Badanidiyuru} in the more general context of bandits with knapsacks.
+We would like to point out that this type of linear program has been often considered in the revenue management literature and is commonly referred to as the (choice-based) deterministic linear program \cite{Gallego04managingflexible}.
+This strong benchmark was for instance used by \cite{Golrezaei} in the setting of dynamic assortment optimization, and by \cite{Agrawal_global_bandits} and \cite{Badanidiyuru} in the more general context of bandits with knapsacks.